dseguy/php-error-messages/messages/creating-default-object-from-empty-value.rst

 Changed Behavior
 ________________

+This error may appear following an evolution in behavior, in previous versions.
+See `creatingObjectOnNull <https://php-changed-behaviors.readthedocs.io/en/latest/behavior/creatingObjectOnNull.html>`_.

+Changed Behavior
+________________

-This error may appear in different PHP versions `creatingObjectOnNull <https://php-changed-behaviors.readthedocs.io/en/latest/behavior/creatingObjectOnNull.html>`_.
+This error may appear following an evolution in behavior, in previous versions.
+See `creatingObjectOnNull <https://php-changed-behaviors.readthedocs.io/en/latest/behavior/creatingObjectOnNull.html>`_.